Contrasting Resideo Technologies (NYSE:REZI) and Latch (NASDAQ:LTCH)

 |N/A

+91.1% of Resideo Technologies shares are held by institutional investors.
+Comparatively, 33.7% of Latch shares are held by institutional investors.
+0.1% of Resideo Technologies shares are held by company insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company will outperform the market over the long term.

-This is a breakdown of recent ratings and target prices for Resideo Technologies and Latch, as reported by MarketBeat.com.
+This is a breakdown of recent ratings for Resideo Technologies and Latch, as provided by MarketBeat.

 |Sell Ratings